BambooFlower/Simple-Scripts/README.md

 - BuyMeACoffee Button: Button with link to your BuyMeACoffee page
 - NoSleep.vbs: Prevent your screen from sleeping
 - PlottingAnimation.m: Plotting animation template for MATLAB
+- myFactorial.m: Takes a number and calculates its factorial value
+- myMatrix.m: Takes a positive integer N and creates a NxN matrix with (i,j)th component given by A(i,j) = sin(1/(i+j-1))
+- myQuadratic.m: Takes 3 inputs a,b and c and computes the real roots of ax^2+bx+c